FreshAlacrity/cottage-industry/README.md

 - Continue moving todos etc. from personal notes to here
   - Consider what should be moved here from the spreadsheet or vice versa
 - Server testing!
-  - add a chunk pregeneration mod for this
+  - add a chunk pregeneration mod for this, ask around in the Hexerei discord etc if folks have mods they recommend/find quite handy for server admin

 ### Tweaks and QoL
+- Add some of the Minecraft commands I find super handy to the resources section
+  - Function to get NBT data from selected hotbar item
+  - Function to get NBT data from block under player
+  - F3+H and F3+Q
+  - how to turn on various JEI modes + features (is there a guide to this somewhere?)
 - Get this readme formatted better
   - add a way to jump to different headers
 - Add a function for changing the gamerules to Cottage Industry standard